There’s an old saying “what a difference a day makes.”

 First, your list should only include things that are scripturally acceptable for you to accomplish.

-Second, your “to do” list should reflect daily tasks in accomplishing your goals in the six major areas of your life.
+Second, your “to do” list should reflect daily tasks in accomplishing your goals.

 Third, your “to do” list should ALWAYS include tasks for your personal spiritual growth and family development.